Raw Strength. Real Community.

 FAQ’s

-A: No — while strength is important, technique and leverage play a huge role.
+Q: Is armwrestling all about strength or mass?A: No — while strength is important, technique and leverage play a huge role.
 Good armwrestlers use body positioning, wrist control, and timing to maximize force.
 In fact, many experienced armwrestlers can defeat stronger but untrained opponents by using better angles and technique.

-Toproll: Focuses on opening your opponent’s hand and attacking their wrist and fingers.Hook: Involves curling your wrist inward and using close, inside power.Press: Uses body weight and shoulder drive to push the opponent’s arm down.Competitors often specialize in one technique based on their strengths and style.
+Q: Are there different techniques in armwrestling?A: Yes, there are three fundamental techniques (excluding their advanced variations)Toproll: Focuses on opening your opponent’s hand and attacking their wrist and fingers.Hook: Involves curling your wrist inward and using close, inside power.Press: Uses body weight and shoulder drive to push the opponent’s arm down.Competitors often specialize in one technique based on their strengths, leverages & style.

 Still have questions or want to learn more?
 Visit our contact page or links below to learn more!